CZ-NIC/convey/README.md

 ```

 ### Usage 3 – Web service
-Returns JSON with WHOIS-related information and scraped HTTP content.
+Again, let's provide an IP to the web service, it returns JSON with WHOIS-related information and scraped HTTP content.
 ```bash
 # install convey and check where it is installed
 $ pip3 show convey